coleifer/peewee/docs/peewee/models.rst

       class MyModel(Model):
           id = AutoField()  # primary_key=True is implied.

-Composite primary keys can be declared using :py:class:`CompositeKey`.
-Note that doing this may cause issues with :py:class:`ForeignKeyField`, as Peewee does not support the concept of a "composite foreign-key".
+Composite primary keys can be declared using :class:`CompositeKey`.
+Note that doing this may cause issues with :class:`ForeignKeyField`, as Peewee does not support the concept of a "composite foreign-key".
 As such, I've found it only advisable to use composite primary keys in a handful of situations, such as trivial many-to-many junction tables: